JinxLv/reimplemention-of-Dual-PRNet/README.md

 ```

 ## LPBA dataset
-We use the same training and testing data as [RCN](https://github.com/microsoft/Recursive-Cascaded-Networks),please refer to their repository to download the pre-processed data.
+We use the same training and testing data as [RCN](https://github.com/microsoft/Recursive-Cascaded-Networks), please refer to their repository to download the pre-processed data.

 ## Acknowledgment